-- Sudden accumulation of lipedemic fat, from the waist to the knees or ankles.
+- Sudden accumulation of lipedemic fat from the waist to the knees or ankles.
 However, their feet are not affected.

 - The skin loses its elasticity.

-- Bruises and swelling appears.
+- Bruises and swelling appear.

 A few months after experiencing this first stage, the person will notice the following:

-- The skin acquires a rubbery texture.
+- The skin begins to acquire a rubbery texture.

 - Chronic pain and progressive deterioration of mobility.
-Added to the body image problems, these symptoms cause feelings of dejection, anger and sadness to the point that depression develops.
+Added to the body image problems, these symptoms cause feelings of dejection, anger and sadness to the point that depression often develops.